Processing: Processing.js

-In 2013, Lauren McCarthy created p5.js, a native JavaScript alternative to Processing.js that has the official support of the Processing Foundation.
+Processing.js is a discontinued JavaScript port that enabled existing Processing Java code to run on web.

+It was initially released in 2008 by John Resig.
+The project was later run through a partnership between the Mozilla Foundation and Seneca College, led by David Humphrey, Al MacDonald, and Corban Brook.
+Processing.js was kept at parity with Processing up to its API version 2.1 release.

+The project was discontinued in December 2018, two years after its active development had stopped.

 P5Py

-p5 is a Python library that provides high level drawing functionality to help you quickly create simulations and interactive art using Python.
+p5 is a Python library that provides high level drawing functionality to quickly create simulations and interactive art using Python.
 It combines the core ideas of Processing — learning to code in a visual context — with Python's readability to make programming more accessible to beginners, educators, and artists.

 Processing.py

 Python Mode for Processing, or Processing.py is a Python interface to the underlying Java toolkit.
 It was chiefly developed by Jonathan Feinberg starting in 2010, with contributions from James Gilles and Ben Alkov.

 py5

 py5 is a version of Processing for Python 3.8+.
 It makes the Java Processing jars available to the CPython interpreter using JPype.
 It can do just about everything Processing can do, except with Python instead of Java code.